StarConKW/starconkw.github.io/_pages/policies.md

 All StarCon attendees, volunteers, speakers, and sponsors will be provided with a badge and a lanyard.
 Three colours of lanyards are provided.

 - A **green** lanyard means that you allow our event photographer to take photographs of you.
-- A **blue** lanyard means that photographers should ask for your permission before taking photographs of you.
+- A **yello** lanyard means that photographers should ask for your permission before taking photographs of you.
 - A **red** lanyard means that photographs should not be taken of you.
 If any are taken by accident, they will not be published.

 If no lanyard is visible, photographers will ask permission before taking a photograph.
-Photographers will avoid taking any photographs of anyone wearing a red lanyard and ask anyone wearing a blue lanyard.
-Since it is not possible to always correctly identify lanyards, if photos are taken of red or blue lanyard-wearing attendees, we will not publish identifiable photos of those attendees.
+Photographers will avoid taking any photographs of anyone wearing a red lanyard and ask anyone wearing a yellow lanyard.
+Since it is not possible to always correctly identify lanyards, if photos are taken of red or yellow lanyard-wearing attendees, we will not publish identifiable photos of those attendees.
 Anyone in a published photograph in StarCon media can ask to be made unidentifiable in that published photograph.

 All attendees, sponsors, organizers, volunteers, and speakers are also expected to abide by this policy.